mike42/vfio-vm-switcher/README.md

 ## License

-Except as noted below, the files in this repository is Copyright (c) 2023 Michael Billington, and may be used under the MIT license.
+The VFIO VM Switcher is licesnsed under the GNU General Public License version 2 or later.
 Please see the LICENSE file in this repository for details.

+Some files incorporated in this project are derived from other open source codebases:

-The favicon used for this project's web interface is derived from `blobs-l.svg` from [gnome-backgrounds], originally by Jakub Steiner, and is licensed under Creative Commons Attribution-ShareAlike 3.0 License.
+- The favicon used for this project's web interface is derived from `blobs-l.svg` from [gnome-backgrounds], originally by Jakub Steiner, and is licensed under Creative Commons Attribution-ShareAlike 3.0 License.
+- The VFIO VM switcher GNOME extension in this repository is derived from a template from the GNOME shell extensions tool (a subproject of [GNOME Shell](https://gitlab.gnome.org/GNOME/gnome-shell)), and is licensed under the GNU GPL version 2 or later.